The Best Bike Saddle

 Best Bang for the Buck

 Lets face it; comfort is far and away the most important attribute.
 If you cannot spend a reasonable amount of time on a saddle in comfort, its weight and durability are of little consequence.
 While a bike saddle's comfort can be somewhat subjective and variable from person to person, we sought out consensus amongst our testers.
-The Specialized Phenom scored highest, followed by the Fizik Aliante, and the Selle SMP Extra.
+The Specialized Phenom, and Fabric Scoop scored highest, followed by the Fizik Aliante, and the Specialized Power Expert.
 We expected higher marks from some of the comfort-oriented bike saddles with thicker padding, such as the Planet Bike ARS Anatomic Relief, but we found the additional padding to cause greater friction, and ultimately discomfort on all but the shortest of rides.
 The Brooks England B-17 surprised us with its high level of comfort achieved using tensioned leather and no padding.
-But, it could not quite compare to some of the modern shapes and materials used by Specialized, Fizik, and Selle.
+But, it could not quite compare to some of the modern shapes and materials used by Specialized, Fizik, and Fabric.

 For racers, overall bike weight makes a big difference.
 A few hundred grams on a climb can be the difference between first and second.
 For the rest of us, weight can affect handling, as well as our motivation at the end of a long day in the saddle as we face that final climb.
 All of our test saddles were weighed in house; some came out under manufacturer claimed weight and some over.
 As a rule of thumb, as the weight of a saddle goes down, the price goes up.
-The lightest saddle in our test group was the Fizik Antares, weighing in at a paltry 201g.
+The lightest saddle in our test group was the Fabric Scoop Flat Pro, weighing in at a paltry 176g.

-This is impressive considering that our test model utilizes Kium Alloy rails.
-It is possible to drop even more weight by selecting the carbon rail version with a manufacturers claimed weight of 155g.
+This is impressively low weight is achieved by using carbon rails.
+It is possible to drop even more weight from other saddles we tested by selecting the carbon rail version.
+The Phenom for example is available with carbon rails, boasting a manufacturers claimed weight of 155g.
 Also coming in on the low end of the weight spectrum, the Selle Italia Flite Gel Flow Saddle at 229g, and the Specialized Romin at 232g.
 On the other end of the spectrum the Serfas E-Gel Cruiser Saddle came in at 774g.
 It is important to keep in mind, however, that the intended use of the Serfas saddle is not racing, its design is focused on comfort for short, non-aggressive rides, and thus makes concessions in the area of weight.
 Each rider must balance the importance of weight with comfort, cost, and intended use.

-Saddlebags are a great place to cary spare tubes and flat repair kits.
+Saddlebags are a great place to carry spare tubes and flat repair kits.
 We recommend the Fizik ICS Saddle PA:K and the Planet Bike Big Buddy.

 — Curtis Smith